Couverture de And Then You're Dead

 Lu par : Dennis Boutsikaris

-Essayer pour 0,00 €
+Essayez pour 0,99 €/mois Essayer pour 0,00 €

 9,95 € par mois après 30 jours.
 Résiliez à tout moment.

-Acheter pour 18,86 €
+Acheter pour 12,26 €

-Acheter pour 18,86 €
+Acheter pour 12,26 €

-À propos de cette écoute
+À propos de ce contenu audio

-A gleefully gruesome look at the actual science behind the most outlandish, cartoonish, and impossible deaths you can imagine.
+A gleefully gruesome look at the actual science behind the most outlandish, cartoonish, and impossible deaths you can imagine

 What would happen if you took a swim outside a deep-sea submarine wearing only a swimsuit?
 How long could you last if you stood on the surface of the sun?
 How far could you actually get in digging a hole to China?
 Paul Doherty, senior staff scientist at San Francisco’s famed Exploratorium Museum, and writer Cody Cassidy explore the real science behind these and other fantastical scenarios, offering insights into physics, astronomy, anatomy, and more along the way.

-Can you die by shaking someone's hand?
-Answer: yes.
-That's because, due to atomic repulsion, you've never actually touched another person's hand.
+Can you die by shaking someone’s hand?
+Answer: Yes.
+That’s because, due to atomic repulsion, you’ve never actually touched another person’s hand.
 If you could, the results would be as disastrous as a medium-sized hydrogen bomb.

 If you were Cookie Monster, just how many cookies could you actually eat in one sitting?
-Answer: Most stomachs can hold up to 60 cookies, or around four liters.
-If you eat or drink more than that, you're approaching the point at which the cookies would break through the lesser curvature of your stomach, and then you'd better call an ambulance to Sesame Street.
+Answer: Most stomachs can hold up to sixty cookies, or around four liters.
+If you eat or drink more than that, you’re approaching the point at which the cookies would break through the lesser curvature of your stomach, and then you’d better call an ambulance to Sesame Street.

 Les membres Amazon Prime bénéficient automatiquement de 2 livres audio offerts chez Audible.